 “It is the first thing guests look at when they’re looking at properties to stay in.” ~ Genevieve Gorder

-Have you ever slept in a hotel or vacation rental where the bed and pillows were super, duper, uber comfy?
+Have you slept in a hotel or vacation rental where the bed and pillows were super, duper, uber comfy?
 If so, then you know just how much of a value-add that can be.
 Because few things are as zen-inducing as a great night’s sleep, especially when you’re far from home.

 The beds in your rental should look and feel fantastic.
 Fit for a princess… minus the pea.

 Start by using or buying a high quality mattress.
 Add pillows that are so heavenly, sweet dreams are guaranteed.
 Decorate with a duvet, throw pillows, and high-thread-count white sheets and pillowcases.
-And have an extra blanket or two nearby (or in a closet) for extra chilly nights.
+Also, have an extra blanket or two nearby (or in a closet) for extra chilly nights.